AlexOrlek/ATCG/README.md

 Some flags are identical to arguments from the genoPlotR `plot_gene_map` function, so the [genoPlotR manual](http://genoplotr.r-forge.r-project.org/pdfs/genoPlotR_manual.pdf) provides a useful reference.
 Here, the key ATCG-specific options are described.<br>
 `--comparisontype` specifies whether comparisons are between a single reference and a set of queries, or if instead, a sequential chain of comparisons are to be visualised (i.e. the reference is the previous sequence in the chain).
 The latter is the default, and is also the only option offered by the Artemis Comparison Tool.<br>
 `--rightmargin` specifies the right-hand-side margin.
 This margin allows for long annotation names that might otherwise be cut off (if text rotation is angled towards the right).<br>
+`--sequencecols` specifies the colour(s) of sequences.
+If a genome comprises multiple contigs, then comma-separated colours can be used to indicate colours of adjacent contig sequences.
+Space-separated colour terms indicate colour(s) for each genome.
+If there are more contig sequences/genomes than comma-separated colours/space-separated colour terms, then the colour values will be recycled so that each sequence is assigned a colour.
+For example, `white` will colour all sequences white; `lightgray,darkgray lightblue,darkblue` will colour sequences in the first genome grayscale and sequences in the second genome blue shades.<br>
 `--positivecols` and `--negativecols` define a colour scale gradient reflecting percent identity of positive and negative orientation alignments, respectively.
 At least two arguments must be provided.
 If `red red` is provided then all alignments will be coloured red regardless of percent identity.
 On the other hand, a rainbow colour gradient could be defined (`red orange yellow green blue violet`).
 Note that colours will be made transparent to support visualisation of criss-crossing alignments, and this will make specified colours appear a slightly lighter shade.<br>
 `--annotationtxt_exclusion` and `annotationtxt_inclusion` are used to define exclusion and inclusion criteria for text annotations.
 E.g. --annotationtxt_exclusion "hypothetical protein".
 Note that a term that includes a space must be enclosed in quotes.
 Multiple criteria can be provided on the command-line, separated by spaces.
 Alternatively, equivalent flags with the _file suffix can be used to read in criteria from the first column of a file.<br>
 `--output_height` and `--output_width` define the output dimensions.
 By default, these are automatically calculated and printed to screen.
 By printing the automatically calculated dimensions, this helps a user to fine-tune output dimensions if necessary.<br>

-Note that colours can be provided either as [hexadecimals](https://www.w3schools.com/colors/colors_hexadecimal.asp) or as text descriptions that will be [recognised by R](http://www.stat.columbia.edu/~tzheng/files/Rcolor.pdf).
-If the latter, you must ensure that multi-word colours are enclosed in quotes e.g. "light gray".<br>
+Note that colours can be provided either as [hexadecimals](https://www.w3schools.com/colors/colors_hexadecimal.asp) or as text descriptions that will be [recognised by R](http://www.stat.columbia.edu/~tzheng/files/Rcolor.pdf).<br>

 Note that the default `--annotation_gene_type` is `side_bars`.
-These are tick marks divided into a top and bottom row to represent +ve and -ve strand gene annotations, respectively. `--annotation_outline_col` (default: "light gray") determines the colour of the tick marks (the side_bar tick marks have no fill colour setting, but other gene_type symbols have a fill colour, controlled by `--annotation_fill_col`).
+These are tick marks divided into a top and bottom row to represent +ve and -ve strand gene annotations, respectively. `--annotation_outline_col` (default: "lightgray") determines the colour of the tick marks (the side_bar tick marks have no fill colour setting, but other gene_type symbols have a fill colour, controlled by `--annotation_fill_col`).
 The default annotation symbol settings can be overridden in the gff3 file, as decribed in the [2.1 Input](#21-input) section.

 ## 2.5 Output files